kenji-uematsu/notion-clone/README.md

 The client is built using React and TypeScript.
 It includes the following key components:

 - **Components**: Reusable UI components such as Editor, Sidebar, and Navbar.
-- **Pages**: Different pages of the application including Home, Workspace, and Document.
+- **Pages**: Different pages of the application including Home and Document views.
-- **Hooks**: Custom hooks for authentication and managing workspaces and documents.
+- **Hooks**: Custom hooks for authentication and managing documents.
-- **Context**: Context providers for managing global state related to authentication and workspaces.
+- **Context**: Context providers for managing global state related to authentication and user data.
 - **Utils**: Utility functions for API calls and other helper functions.

 ### Server

 The server is built using Node.js and Express.
 It includes:

-- **Controllers**: Handle the business logic for authentication, documents, and workspaces.
+- **Controllers**: Handle the business logic for authentication and documents.
-- **Models**: Define the data structure for users, documents, and workspaces.
+- **Models**: Define the data structure for users and documents.
-- **Routes**: Define the API endpoints for authentication, documents, and workspaces.
+- **Routes**: Define the API endpoints for authentication and documents.
 - **Middleware**: Custom middleware for authentication and error handling.
 - **Config**: Configuration files for database connection and other settings.